phage-nz/infosec-bazaar/soc/MISP/misp-feeds/readme.md

 - Check misp_feeds.log for errors.
 You can also run both of the Python scripts from the command line for standalone, ad-hoc operation.

 ### Known Issues:
 - Tagging of X-Force sourced events is currently limited to string matches in the case title.
-Events are not tagged with adversary or tool names, and string matches on text bodies is unreliable.
+Cases are generically tagged (i.e. not tagged with specific adversary or tool names), and string matches on text bodies is unreliable.